LiveRamp/reslang/README.md

     ./reslang models/simple-resource.reslang

-This will also copy the swagger into the clipboard.
+This will copy the swagger into the clipboard.
 If you want it to stdout also, use --stdout.

 If you want it to open the swagger editor for you, use --open.
 You will then have to paste the clipboard into the editor.

-    ./reslang models/simple-resource.reslang --stdout --open
+    ./reslang models/simple-resource.reslang --open

 ## Viewing in ReDoc